stringiest/stringiest/README.md

 ## Hi there! 👋

-I am a developer at Citizens Advice, working on the Content Platform and Digital Energy teams.
+I am a software engineer at Citizens Advice, working on the Content Platform and Digital Energy teams.
 After finishing my coding bootcamp at [Makers](https://makers.tech/) I was at Abelson Info for just under a year working mostly with Ruby on Rails (versions 2.3 - 6).
 Before coding I trained as an accountant, latterly working in personal tax, and worked in social housing before that.

 Find out more about my experience and aspirations over on my [GitHub CV](https://github.com/stringiest/CV) or scroll down to check-out some of my favourite projects.

 ## More about me:

-- 🔭 **I’m currently working as** a developer at [Citizens Advice](https://www.citizensadvice.org.uk/)
+- 🔭 **I’m currently working as** a software engineer at [Citizens Advice](https://www.citizensadvice.org.uk/)
 - 🌱 **I’m currently learning** Ruby, Javascript and React.
 - ❤️ **I love making** websites in Rails!